-(a) RSA Information Security, Pivotal, SecureWorks, Virtustream, and Boomi constitute "Other businesses" but do not meet the requirements for a reportable segment, either individually or collectively.
+(a) Pivotal, SecureWorks, RSA Security, Virtustream, and Boomi constitute "Other businesses" and do not meet the requirements for a reportable segment, either individually or collectively.
 The results of Other businesses are not material to the Company's overall results.

 (b) Unallocated transactions includes long-term incentives, certain short-term incentive compensation expenses, and other corporate items that are not allocated to Dell Technologies' reportable segments.